Part of the Check 'n Go chain · locations

 • Company cannot advise on credit score impact, suggesting limited credit reporting transparency

-• Payday/installment loans carry high cost structures and risk of debt cycles typical to the product category
+• Payday/installment loans carry high cost structures and risk of repeat-borrowing cycles typical to the product category

 • Website was under system maintenance at time of profile creation, indicating potential service reliability concerns